ir33k/prebble/README.md

 background patterns, new screenshots for store and potential bug fixes and some refactor but nothing major.
 Everything seems to be working fine and I have all the features that I wanted.

+### 2022.11.27 Sun 22:52 - Polish

+Already 21 likes in appstore.
+This motivates me to polish watchface even more.

+For example I should expand Clay settings page so it describe some of the options right there on settings page.
+Like background that shows battery level.
+This should be explained right there along with image showing which color corresponds to which battery charge level.

+I can add more patterns.
+I was thinking about making something that works better on Pebble round.
+And like text area with digital time and date, pattern could have subtle animation.

+Topic of animation reminds me of initial idea of creating custom animation curve function.
+I never got back to it.
+Current slide up animation is fine but since the beginning I wanted to have a little bounce at the end.
+Similar to what arrows do after they go around analog clock.

+I can polish the appstore watchface page itself by adding banner image, updating gif and screenshots.

+Code is already in pretty good shape but this OFC can always be improved.

+So there are many areas that can be polished.
+I think I will be able to do some of them in upcoming week.

 [Hackathon #001]: https://rebble.io/hackathon-001/